Student Life at Richmond Community College

 Advisor: Don Smeigh, email@example.com, (910) 410-1832

 Student ambassador represent the college at different functions and help with recruiting efforts.
-A $500 scholarship is awarded to each ambassador per semester.
-Students must have at least a 2.5 GPA, have completed or be scheduled to complete a total of 30 credit hours, and be nominated by a faculty or staff member.
+A scholarship is awarded to each ambassador.
+The amount of the scholarship is dependent upon the number of hours worked and is paid eight (8) times during the academic year.
+Students must have at least a 2.5 GPA, have completed or be scheduled to complete a total of 24 credit hours.
+Applicants are self-nominated with the support of an RCC faculty or staff member.

 Campus Crusade for Christ